-The Health Economists’ Study Group Early to Mid-Career Mentoring Pilot programme has now launched, with seven mentoring pairs.
-We would like to thank everyone who applied to take part in the programme.
+The Health Economists’ Study Group Early to Mid-Career Mentoring programme launched in 2018, with seven mentoring pairs.
+We would like to thank everyone who applied to take part in the pilot programme.

 Mentors and mentees should visit the mentoring resources page, which will be updated with new material throughout the course of the pilot.